 Counseling and Higher Education Graduate Programs

-Doctoral study in Counselor Education and Supervision at Ohio University is designed to provide advanced preparation for counselors in counseling, supervision, teaching, research and scholarship, and leadership and advocacy in order to serve as counselor education faculty in colleges and universities and counseling leaders in public and private educational, human services, and mental health settings.
-The first Ph.D. degree from the counselor education program was granted in 1962.
+Doctoral study in Counselor Education and Supervision at Ohio University is designed to provide advanced preparation for counselors in the areas of counseling, supervision, teaching, research and scholarship, and leadership and advocacy.
+Graduates of the program serve as counselor education faculty in colleges and universities and counseling leaders in public and private educational, human services, and mental health settings.

 Ohio University is the only institution in southeastern Ohio that offers a doctoral program in Higher Education.
 Its faculty includes internationally recognized scholars who can deliver up-to-date knowledge about Higher Education with the academic rigor that is demanded in Ph.D. studies.